 When double conversion on-line UPSs first appeared in the seventies, they used transformer-based designs.
 However, advances in power semiconductor technology have facilitated a general industry move towards transformerless solutions.
 This has brought several advantages, including some related to efficiency.

 Firstly, the topology is inherently more efficient.
-Even at optimal, near full load conditions, transformer-based designs remain well below 95 percent – and as the load reduces towards 25 percent, efficiency approaches just over 85 percent.
-By contrast, the PowerWAVE 9250DPA can achieve efficiencies up to 97 percent with loads from 25 to 75 percent of nominal capacity.
+Even at optimal, near full load conditions, transformer-based designs remain well below 95% – and as the load reduces towards 25%, efficiency approaches just over 85%.
+By contrast, the PW 9250DPA and MF Series can achieve efficiencies of over 97% with loads from 25 to 75% of nominal capacity.

 This comprises the UPS supporting, say, a 200 kW load; it would use four of its 50 kW modules – or five, to provide N+1 redundancy.
 Then, if the load increases, incrementing the UPS’s capacity by plugging in another 50 kW module (vertical scaling) is cost-effective, easy, and can be done without even interrupting power to the load.
 Further capacity can be provided by horizontal scaling, i.e. adding more racks in parallel.